Lisa Emery: Career

-Charles Isherwood, in his review of Relatively Speaking (George Is Dead by Elaine May) for The New York Times, wrote of Emery: "Carla, a thankless straight-woman role played with skill by the fine Lisa Emery..."
+Charles Isherwood, in his review of Relatively Speaking (the one-act "George Is Dead" by Elaine May) for The New York Times, wrote of Emery: "Carla, a thankless straight-woman role played with skill by the fine Lisa Emery..."

 In a July 2020 interview for The Natural Aristocrat, Emery spoke about enjoying the unpredictable nature of her Ozark character Darlene Snell.
-"Every time I get a script, I’m surprised, which is great.
-It’s not like, ‘Oh, there she goes again!’
-I think it’s unpredictable what a great mother she is in her own way."
+"Every time I get a script, I'm surprised, which is great.
+It's not like, 'Oh, there she goes again!'
+I think it's unpredictable what a great mother she is in her own way."

 Personal life

 Emery was married to actor Josh Pais; their son, Zane, appeared with his mother in Margot at the Wedding.

 Emery did not seek a film or television career and did not think of career strategies.
 "I take it as it comes...
 Perhaps I'd regret it if I were less happy now.
 I live perfectly well and love what I do."